piepdx/pie-cookbook/drafts/working-draft-tactical.md

 It could have been the market.
 It could have been the timing.
 It could have been, well, luck.

 No matter how much you know about what led to success, you can never recreate it.
 And while those stories are great and inspirational and all that.
 Sometimes, they’re simply not helpful.

+# tl;dr You can’t recreate the same success.
+But you can avoid the same mistakes.

 Now what if, instead, you explored things that failed?
 Would you fail in the exact same way?
 Probably.